willettk/ancientlives/README.md

 8) A matlab script is used to read the original unicode file into a Matlab database.
 This step creates a large but well-indexed file that is used for subsequent processing.
-This takes some time.
+This takes some (HOW MUCH) time.

 	# create the matlab database
 	module load matlab